MU-Data-Science/FedMedImaging/README.md

 ### Software Installation:

-*	Ensure that all nodes have the same version of the required software and dependencies.
+*	Ensure that all nodes have the same version of the required libraries and dependencies.
 *	Make sure that the libraries used across all nodes are compatible and do not clash.

 ### Experiment Execution